blackwhitehere/acme-portal/docs/user/getting-started.md

 ### Setting Up acme-portal-sdk

 Before using the extension, your Python project must be configured with the acme-portal-sdk.
-Follow the comprehensive setup guide in the [acme-portal-sdk documentation](https://blackwhitehere.github.io/acme-portal-sdk/).
+Follow the comprehensive setup guide in the [acme-portal-sdk documentation](https://blackwhitehere.github.io/acme-portal-sdk/user/getting-started/#step-2-project-setup).

-**Quick Setup Summary:**

-1. **Install the SDK**: `pip install acme-portal-sdk`
-2. **Initialize SDK in your project**: Run the SDK initialization command in your project root
-3. **Configure your flows**: Set up your Python flows to work with the SDK
-4. **Verify setup**: Ensure the `.acme_portal_sdk` directory exists in your project root

-For a complete working example, see the [acme-prefect sample project](https://github.com/blackwhitehere/acme-prefect).
+For a complete working example, see the [acme-prefect sample project](https://github.com/blackwhitehere/acme-prefect/tree/main/.acme_portal_sdk).

 ## Initial Configuration